-Population changes of species for which our best long-term trend estimate from CBC/BBS (usually over 50 years) or from WBS/WBBS (a maximum of 42 years) shows an increase of more than 50% are shown in Table C1.
-There are 30 species listed, the same as in BirdTrends 2018; however the increase for Oystercatcher is now just below the cut-off and it has been replaced in the table by Coal Tit which is now just above the cut-off.
-Twenty of the species have more than doubled their population size over the periods in which they have been monitored (24-50 years).
+Population changes of species for which our best long-term trend estimate from CBC/BBS (usually over 51 years) or from WBS/WBBS (a maximum of 43 years) shows an increase of more than 50% are shown in Table C1.
+There are 28 species listed, two fewer than in BirdTrends 2019; the increases for Pied Wagtail and Robin are now just below the cut-off and they are no longer listed in the table.
+Twenty-one of the species have more than doubled their population size over the periods in which they have been monitored (25-51 years).

-Table C1 Long-term population increases of greater than 50% from CBC/BBS (1967-2017) or WBS/WBBS (1975-2017), using the best survey for each species
+Table C1 Long-term population increases of greater than 50% from CBC/BBS (1967-2018) or WBS/WBBS (1975-2018), using the best survey for each species